 Technology is an integral part of society, and professionals across a continuum of industries will have the opportunity to bring the senior population up to speed with the ongoing technology revolution.
 Moreover, the retired aging population is rapidly expanding, making it vital that business leaders help this rapidly expanding group learn how to work with emerging innovations.
 This is important for an older generation that’s curious but may not have exposure to many technological advances.

-According to a year 2000 Pew Research Center survey, only 14-percent of polled seniors reported using the Internet, but today 67-percent of the population reports using the web.
+According to the year 2000 Pew Research Center survey, only 14% of polled seniors reported using the Internet, but today 67% of the population reports using the web.
 While the senior population uses technology at a lower rate than the general public, the group now uses it more than any of their similarly aged predecessors, and as time moves forward, the population is adopting technology at rates similar to adults under the age of 65.

 In an increasingly technological world, parents and grandparents are querying their progeny about technological issues more and more.
 When answering these queries, it helps to build on older learners’ existing knowledge.